vintaclectic/website-content/post/express/express-validate-input/index.md

 })
 ```

-How do you server-side validate those results to make sure
+How do you perform server-side validation on those results to make sure:

 - name is a string of at least 3 characters?
 - email is a real email?
 - age is a number, between 0 and 110?

-The best way to handle validating any kind of input coming from outside in Express is by using the [`express-validator` package](https://express-validator.github.io):
+The best way to handle validation on any kind of input coming from outside in Express is by using the [`express-validator` package](https://express-validator.github.io):

 ```bash
 npm install express-validator